 Of course!
 From the very first lesson I ask what your goals are.
 If you ever want to learn a specific song or music by a particular band, let me know and we will learn it the next week, or build up to the point where you are ready to learn it.

 The short answer is; whatever you want.

-Kids: Woody Guthrie, Pete Seeger, Leadbelly, folk singers, kids songs, ballads, funny and quirky songs, Chuck Berry, the Beatles, Bob Dylan, CCR, etc.
+Kids: The Beatles, Woody Guthrie, Pete Seeger, Leadbelly, blues, folk singers, kids songs, ballads, funny and quirky songs, Chuck Berry, Bob Dylan, CCR, etc.